 - Binding of Hg to thiol groups was analyzed by multiple collector inductively coupled plasma mass spectrometry (Wiederhold et al., 2010). - The binding affinity of methylmercury by various selenium-containing ligands was investigated by proton magnetic resonance spectrometry (Sugiura et al., 1978; Arnold et al., 1986). - A methylene blue-mediated enzyme biosensor was developed for the detection of mercury-glutathione complex.
 The biosensor was the enzyme horseradish peroxidase.
-The binding site of $HgCl_2$ with the enzyme was a cysteine residue-SH (Han et al., 2001). - Binding of mercuric chloride to GSH was measured by high performance liquid chromatography (HPLC)-ultraviolet (UV) detection, HPLC-inductively coupled mass spectrometry and HPLC-electrospray ionization mass spectrometry (Qiao et al., 2017). - Carvalho et al. (2011) determined the binding of MeHg or Hg^{2+} with purified Thioredoxin Reductase using mass spectrometry.
-The liquid chromatography was not applied because they have used a pure chemical system, i.e, without living cells. - Mass spectra analysis allowed to measure the binding of mercury chloride and methylmercury to proteins of the mammalian thioredoxin system, thioredoxin reductase (Trx) and thioredoxin (Trx), and of the glutaredoxin system, glutathione reductase (GR) and glutaredoxin (Grx) (Carvalho et al., 2008) - The methodology to detect acrylamide-cysteine adducts has been performed by liquid chromatography coupled to tandem mass spectrometry (Martyniuk et al. 2013).
+The binding site of HgCl2 with the enzyme was a cysteine residue-SH (Han et al., 2001). - A photometric method to quantify GSH loss after reaction with organic electrophiles has also been reported (Böhme et al., 2009). - Binding of mercuric chloride to GSH was measured by high performance liquid chromatography (HPLC)-ultraviolet (UV) detection, HPLC-inductively coupled mass spectrometry and HPLC-electrospray ionization mass spectrometry (Qiao et al., 2017).

+- Carvalho et al. (2011) determined the binding of MeHg or Hg2+ with purified Thioredoxin Reductase using mass spectrometry.
+The liquid chromatography was not applied because they have used a pure chemical system, i.e. without living cells. - Mass spectra analysis allowed to measure the binding of mercury chloride and methylmercury to proteins of the mammalian thioredoxin system, thioredoxin reductase (Trx) and thioredoxin (Trx), and of the glutaredoxin system, glutathione reductase (GR) and glutaredoxin (Grx) (Carvalho et al., 2008) - The methodology to detect acrylamide-cysteine adducts has been performed by liquid chromatography coupled to tandem mass spectrometry (Martyniuk et al. 2013).
 In this paper the authors detected by using a shotgun proteomic approach a total of 15,243 peptides in ACR-exposed N27 cells.
 And from those 15,243 peptides, 103 peptides (from 100 different proteins) contained acrylamide-cysteine adducts.